2020 New Zealand cannabis referendum: Results

 Official results for the general election and referendums were released on 6 November 2020.
-The number opposed to decriminalisation was 50.7% with 48.4% in favour.
+The number opposed to legalisation was 50.7% with 48.4% in favour.
 Preliminary results for the referendums were released by the Electoral Commission on 30 October 2020.
 Those results had 53.5% of people opposed to the legislation with 46.5% in support.
 Around 480,000 special votes were counted later reducing the percentage opposed to 50.7%.

 Unlike the general election, a preliminary count for the cannabis and euthanasia referendums was not completed on election night (17 October).
 All voting papers, counterfoils and electoral rolls were returned to the electorate's returning officer for counting.
 During the count, the returning officer approved and counted any special votes, and compiled a master electoral roll to ensure no-one voted more than once.
 Special votes include votes from those who enrolled after the deadline of 13 September, those who voted outside their electorate (including overseas votes), voters in hospital or prison, and those voters enrolled on the unpublished roll.
 To simplify processing and counting, overseas votes were sent to and counted at the Electoral Commission's central processing centre in Wellington.